albertovpd/analysing_controversial_public_figures_gdelt/README.md

 - Creating a heavier filter to avoid *King Juan Carlos University* or side effects, like appearing in articles in which he is not main character will decrease the amount of obtained news, and it is already very little.

 Following all presented ideas, I must conclude Gdelt is not the place to monitor *certain* public figures, and it always worth to review the sentiment assigned to each article.

+I would like to say, again, I am wide open to code suggestion, corrections or improvements, and I expect for this research to not be used as political tool or similar.

 # 5. Bibliography.